 Don't Miss Out on PMP Certification - Simplilearn's Comprehensive Training is Here!

-For a successful project, the following principles are necessary assets when charting a path to completion.
-These principles of project management can be applied to any level or branch of a project that falls under a different area of responsibility in the overall project organization
+For a successful project, the following project management principles are necessary assets when charting a path to completion.
+These project management principles can be applied to any level or branch of a project that falls under a different area of responsibility in the overall project organization:

-Project management typically revolves around three parameters – Quality, Resources & Time.
-A project structure can usually be successfully devised by considering the following three aspects -
+Project management typically revolves around three parameters – Quality, Resources, and Time.
+A project structure can usually be successfully created by considering:

 1. Project Goal

-An answer to the question “What has to be done” is usually a goal.
+An answer to the question “What has to be done” is usually a good starting point when setting a project goal.
 This question leads to the project structure plan.
-This plan consists of work packages which represent enclosed work units that can be assigned to a personal resource.
+This plan consists of work packages which represent enclosed work units that can be assigned to a personnel resource.
 These work packages and their special relationships represent the project structure.